 It may operate on an optical, electrical, or electromagnetic basis.

 The RPM sensor working principle can be electromagnetic, electronic, or optical-based.
 That means the basic working principle depends on types of RPM sensors.
-Different types of RPM sensor work in deferent way.
+Different types of RPM sensors operate using various methods.

 Inductive sensor for RMP measurement: Inductive speed sensors utilize electromagnetic induction to determine the speed of a spinning object.
 They are typically made up of a coil and a magnetic core that produce voltage when a metallic target on a rotating object passes near the sensor.

 An inductive sensor is a device whose operation depends on a changing magnetic field in an inductive coil.
 When a metal object enters into the field of action, it is captured and recognized.
 It uses a unique generator that creates a certain amplitude of oscillation.
-When an object made of metallic or ferromagnetic material reaches the unit's field of action, its oscillations change, indicating the existence of the object.
+When an object made of metallic or ferromagnetic material reaches the unit's field of action, its oscillations change, indicating its existence.

-Hall effect sensor for RPM measurement: Hall-effect rpm sensors work on the Hall effect principle, which states that the presence of a magnetic field causes a voltage to be developed in a conductor.
+Hall effect sensor for RPM measurement: Hall effect RPM sensors work on the Hall effect principle, which states that the presence of a magnetic field causes a voltage to be developed in a conductor.
 These sensors usually use a magnet placed on the rotating object and a Hall-effect sensor to measure the speed.
 Unlike inductive sensors, a Hall Effect sensor's output signal does not vary by the rate of change of the magnetic field.
-The outcome voltage is typically in the mV range and is amplified by integrated electronics circuit located inside the sensor enclosure.
+The outcome voltage is typically in the mV range and is amplified by an integrated electronics circuit located inside the sensor enclosure.
 The final output voltage signal is typically in digital waveform pulses (square form).
 Each tooth that comes into contact with the sensor surface causes one waveform pulse.
-The amplitude of the output signal waveform remains constant; but the frequency changes correspondingly with rpm.
-So, by counting the wave pulse it is easily possible calculate the rpm.
+The amplitude of the output signal waveform remains constant, but the frequency changes correspondingly with rpm.
+Therefore, by counting the wave pulse, it is easily possible to calculate the rpm.

 Advantages of Hall Effect Sensor

-• As it has non-contact sensing which provides greater durability.
+- The non-contact sensing feature provides greater durability.

-Optical sensor for RPM measurement: Optical rpm sensors use light to measure the speed of a spinning object.
+Optical sensor for RPM measurement: Optical RPM sensors use light to measure the speed of a spinning object.
 They usually have an infrared LED and a photodiode to measure the amount of light reflected or interrupted by the revolving object.
-According to the way of sensing speed this device can be two types: transmissive type and reflective type.
+This device can be classified into two types based on how it senses speed: transmissive type and reflective type.

 Advantages of Optical Speed Sensor